marionettejs/backbone.marionette/readme.md

 The [Anvil.js](https://github.com/arobson/anvil.js) project is used to generate the builds for Backbone.Marionette.
-You can run the `build.sh` file from a terminal, after install anvil.
+You can run the `build.sh` file from a terminal, or the `build.cmd` file for Windows users, after installing anvil.

 ### Test Suite